Navneet072300/eth-avax-mod4/README.md

 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain and Hardhat network is used like ERC20 and openzeppelin.
 The contract has a several function like onlyowner that only the owner can mint the token, mint to add some token, burn to withdraw som tokens and transfer to transfer from one address to another, additems to add items for token exchange, redeemItem to redeem itmes in echange of tokens.
+In this program Avalanch testnet is used and it is veried using Snowtrace.

 ## Getting Started